Privacy Policy

 13. PRIVACY OFFICER

 We take your concerns seriously.
-If you have any questions or concerns about privacy or the use or collection of your personal information by Oceania please contact our Privacy Officer at [email protected] or call us on 0800 333 688.
+If you have any questions or concerns about privacy or the use or collection of your personal information by Oceania please contact our Privacy Officer at [email protected] or call us on 0800 333 002.

 We may request that you provide us with your questions or concerns in writing.
 We will respond as quickly as possible (our target response is 20 days) and handle all complaints in a way that is fair and consistent.
-However, if you remain dissatisfied, you can make a formal complaint with Office of the Privacy Commissioner (visit https://www.privacy.org.nz/ or call 0800 803 909 for further information).
+However, if you remain dissatisfied, you can lodge a formal complaint with the Office of the Privacy Commissioner (visit https://www.privacy.org.nz/ or call 0800 803 909 for further information).

 14. PUBLICATION

-This Privacy Policy is available on Oceania’s website, www.oceaniahealthcare.co.nz.
+This Privacy Policy is available on Oceania’s website: www.oceaniahealthcare.co.nz.

 15. REVIEW

-This Policy was reviewed by the Board in September 2022 and will be reviewed at least once every 24 months.
+This Policy was reviewed by the Board in May 2026 and will be reviewed at least once every 24 months.